Khazii/Khazii/README.md

 - Other DBs such as: Firebase, SQL, MySQL & PostgreSQL
 - TypeScript enthusiast
 - **Other languages**: Godot Engine, Lua, C#, C++
+- Using Figma & creating mockups in Figma

 ## Career Highlights
 - https://isla.health/